"Excuse me…"

 Her amused smile was gone.

-That guy is going to suffer…
+That guy was certainly going to suffer…

 I'll pray for his soul.